abcouwer-jpl/zsc/README.md

-To use with your own framework, you will need to define your own versions of `zsc_conf_global_types.h` and `zsc_conf_private.h`, to do appropriate declarations for your framework.
+To use with your own framework, you will need to define your own versions of `zsc_conf_global_types.h` and `zsc_conf_private.h`, to do appropriate declarations for your framework, and you may need to make build changes so they aren't overwritten.

 ### TODO